AdamPaternostro/Azure-Spark-Livy/README.md

 ## Steps to run this script:
 1 - Create a Azure Data Lake Storage account
-    a - Create a root folder called "livy" b - Create a folder under livy called "code" and upload the SparkApp.jar inside of the folder c - Create a folder under livy called "input" and upload the HVAC.csv inside of the folder d - Create a folder under livy called "output"
+    - Create a root folder called "livy"
+    - Create a folder under livy called "code" and upload the SparkApp.jar inside of the folder
+    - Create a folder under livy called "input" and upload the HVAC.csv inside of the folder
+    - Create a folder under livy called "output"

 2 - Create a Spark cluster (Spark 2.x) that uses Data Lake as its main storage and when you create the Service Principle grant acess to the /clusters directory and the /livy directory

 3 - Run a job via Livy (open a Windows Bash or Linux prompt)

 ## ADLS Job
+Read data to/from Azure Data Lake Storage
     1 - Type "nano SparkApp1.txt" (or use VI or whatever) and place the below in the file.
 Change the << >> items.
     { "args":
     [